BobBuildTool/bob/doc/manual/configuration.rst

 import
    The ``import`` SCM copies the directory specified in ``url`` to the workspace.
-By default the destination is always overwritten and obsolete files are deleted.
+By default, the destination is always overwritten and obsolete files are deleted.
 Set ``prune`` to ``False`` to only overwrite if the source file was changed more recently than the exiting destination in the workspace.
-Before Bob 0.18 the default was the other way around (see :ref:`policies-pruneImportScm`).
+Before Bob 0.18, the default was the other way around (see :ref:`policies-pruneImportScm`).

-   In contrast to the other SCMs that fetch across the network the ``import`` SCM is always updated, even if ``--build-only`` is used.
-Because only local files are imported there is no possibility to inadvertely fetch unwanted changes from other users.
+   In contrast to the other SCMs that fetch across the network, the ``import`` SCM is always updated, even if ``--build-only`` is used.
+Because only local files are imported, there is no possibility to inadvertently fetch unwanted changes from other users.
 The files should thus always be edited at the import source location and not in the workspace.